AdobeDocs/experience-manager-cloud-service.en/help/headless/graphql-api/content-fragments.md

 ## Automated Testing {#automated-testing}

-When running a deployment pipeline in AEM Cloud Manager, to allow automated tests during pipeline execution to provide the most accurate results, please ensure that your AEM as a Cloud Service stage environment is as close as possible to the production environment.
-This is especially important for content on the stage environment that should mirror production content as closely as possible.
-You can achieve this by using the AEM as a Cloud Service [Content Copy Tool](/help/implementing/developing/tools/content-copy.md) to copy production content to the stage environment.
+When running a deployment pipeline in AEM Cloud Manager, automated tests are run during pipeline execution.

+To provide accurate results, your AEM as a Cloud Service **Stage** environment should mirror your **Production** environment as closely as possible.
+This is especially important for content.

+You can achieve this by using the AEM as a Cloud Service [Content Copy Tool](/help/implementing/developing/tools/content-copy.md) to copy your Production content to the Stage environment.

 ## Limitations {#limitations}